Economy of Russia: Early success followed by Asian and domestic financial crisis (1997–1998)

+Recovery of domestic production, macroeconomic stabilization and de-bureaucratization reforms (1998–2004)

-Russia bounced back quickly from the August 1998 financial crash, partly because of a devaluation of the rouble, which made domestic producers more competitive nationally and internationally.
+Russia recovered quickly from the August 1998 financial crash, partly because of a devaluation of the ruble, which made domestic producers more competitive nationally and internationally.
+Strong economic growth began in the autumn 1998.
+The devaluation of the ruble protected domestic producers from imported competitors.
+At the same time, the devaluation of the ruble allowed the budget to be filled with revenues.

 Between 2000 and 2002, significant pro-growth economic reforms included a comprehensive tax reform, which introduced a flat income tax of 13%; and a broad effort at deregulation which benefited small and medium-sized enterprises.

 Between 2000 and 2008, Russian economy got a major boost from rising commodity prices.
 GDP grew on average 7% per year.
 Disposable incomes more than doubled and in dollar-denominated terms increased eightfold.
 The volume of consumer credit between 2000 and 2006 increased 45 times, fuelling a boom in private consumption.
 The number of people living below poverty line declined from 30% in 2000 to 14% in 2008.

+Commodities boom, reserves, rise of consumer-driven economy and state corporations (2004–2008)

+Russia repaid its borrowing of $3.3 billion from the IMF three years early in 2005.

-Inflation remained a problem however, as the central bank aggressively expanded money supply to combat appreciation of the rouble.
+Inflation remained a problem however, as the central bank aggressively expanded money supply to combat appreciation of the ruble.
 Nevertheless, in 2007 the World Bank declared that the Russian economy achieved "unprecedented macroeconomic stability".
 Until October 2007, Russia maintained impressive fiscal discipline with budget surpluses every year from 2000.

-2009–14
+Modernization, regional and global integration and high-income economy (2009–2014)

-Russian banks were hit by the global credit crunch in 2008, though no long term damage was done thanks to proactive and timely response by the government and central bank, which shielded the banking system from effects of the global financial crisis.
+Russian banks were affected by the 2008 financial crisis, though no long term damage was done due to a proactive and timely response by the government and central bank.
 A sharp, but brief recession in Russia was followed by a strong recovery beginning in late 2009.